 The bathing room adjacent to the first floor chamber was designed with a built-in tub and toilet.
-It was accessed by a hallway off the dining room and by a door in the chamber.
+It was accessed by a hallway off the dining room and by a door in the chamber (seen here to the left of the washstand).
 In rural areas, chamber pots were still common, enclosed in a wooden frame.
 In the 1860s, earth closets came into widespread use.
 When a lever was pulled, granulated clay from a box covered the contents of a pan underneath.
 Regularly, servants removed the pan and refreshed the earth.
 A side door in the Roseland Cottage bathing room provided outside access.
 The room had space for a washstand and wash set for personal hygiene tasks.
-Alternatively, the pieces might have been in the chamber.
+Alternatively, the pieces might have been located in the chamber.
 Over the years, the bathing room was modernized and plumbed.
 It now contains a claw foot tub, flush toilet, and a sink.